dlang-community/d2sqlite3/README.md

 - **`without-lib`**: you manage linking SQLite yourself.

-- **`all-included`**: on Windows, use a prebuilt SQLite DLL (bundled with this library); on Posix systems, builds SQLite from the source amalgamation (bundled with this library), using a minimal building configuration.
+- **`all-included`**: on Windows, use a prebuilt SQLite DLL (bundled with this library); on Posix systems, builds SQLite from the source amalgamation (bundled with this library), using the default building configuration with these options defined:
+  - SQLITE_ENABLE_COLUMN_METADATA
+  - SQLITE_ENABLE_UNLOCK_NOTIFY

 Set the right configuration for you project in its `dub.json` file using the `subConfigurations` setting, e.g.: